timmyichen/cspp/drafts/_sources/unit2/u0209-ifelifelse.rst

 The ``elif`` Keyword
 --------------------

 Any series of ``if`` statements are inefficient.
-Take the following for example:
+Take the following for example (use Show Codelens to step through code):

-.. codelens:: 0209_ex_1
+.. activecode:: 0209_ex_1

    state = "California"